szabolaszlo/f1tipp/README.md

 ## Cron
 - `/cron/search_cover_photo` This cron is try to check new cover image from facebook/boxutca.
 Recommend refresh hourly.
 - `/cron/collect_feeds` This cron is try to refresh news with motorsport.com feed.
+Recommend refersh every 15 minutes.
-Recommend refersh every 5 minutes.
+- `/cron/championship_result_cache_warmer` This cron is try to refresh results of championship.
+Recommend refersh every 15 minutes.